LouisRossouw/pie-sensai/README.md

 (Work in progress)

 # 🥧 Pie Sensai
-### Pie Sensai is a collection of .. *beacons .. for a lack of a better word.
+### Currently Pie Sensai is a collection of .. *beacons .. for a lack of a better word.

 - These little beacons sit in different parts of the house, connect to the local network via wifi and expose an API for other devices/apps to retrieve the environments temperature and humidity.
 - Unintentionally ~ intended to integrate into [Home-Pie](https://github.com/LouisRossouw/home-pie-desktop) and [API](https://github.com/LouisRossouw/home-pie-server), ie; i wasn't planning on building this, but here it is 😆, It will display data in a graph and occasionally send data to the beacon with the oled monitor.